joshuakhouri/MoMpy/README.md

 **Tab 2**: RSS calculator.
 The user types in a syntactically corrrect algebraic expression and it will output the root sum square expression.
 A pop-up will appear afterwards prompting the user to input corresponding values for each variable and their uncertainty.

 **Tab 3**: Monte Carlo Simulator.
-The user is prompted to give 4 data points in the x-axis and y-axis and their respective uncertainties, and the calculator will determine the linear regression and uncertainty using 10,000 simulations using the Monte Carlo method.
+The user is prompted to give 5 data points in the x-axis and y-axis and their respective uncertainties, and the calculator will determine the linear regression and uncertainty using 10,000 simulations using the Monte Carlo method.

 **Tab 4**: Get material information.
 The user is prompted to either input material property values to identify the material, or the user can input the material name to get the material(s) properties.
+Modulus of Elasticity is entered in GPa, the remaining properties are to be entered in MPa.

 ## How to run the GUI: